Our History and more about us…

 As well as singing for retirement communities and nursing homes, the group has also been featured in the Hopelands Summer Concert series and Hopelands Christmas performances, as well as entertaining for many local clubs and civic organizations.
 Through their twice yearly public concerts the group has raised thousands of dollars for local charities, including the Cumbee Center, Helping Hands, The Children’s Place, and The Warrior Project, among others.

-In 2010 Aiken Singers created the Diane Haslam Vocal Performance Scholarship in honor of their respected leader.
+In 2010 Aiken Singers created the Diane Haslam Vocal Performance Scholarship in honor of their respected founder and leader.
 This scholarship is awarded each year to benefit a high school senior who is committed to the study of vocal performance at the college level.
 The scholarship is offered based on academic excellence, community involvement, and a competitive audition.
 There are also funds available to high school students who want to explore singing through attendance at Summer Music Camps.
 (For more information see the Scholarship tab above)

 Another important milestone for Aiken Singers was the creation in 2014 of a Christmas book about Aiken (brainchild of member Judy Justice) featuring an original song by Diane about the joys of Aiken at Christmas, with illustrations by artist and Aiken Singers member, Jane Popiel.
 With Jane’s beautiful watercolors, Diane’s song lyrics, and a CD recording featuring the song plus other Christmas favorites, the hardcover book was a big hit in the community and raised funds for the Aiken Singers scholarships and other projects.